Mary J. Blige: 1992–1996: What's the 411? and My Life

 The album's success spun off What's the 411?
 Remix, a remix album released in December that was used to extend the life of the What's the 411? singles on the radio into 1994, as Blige recorded her follow-up album.

-Following the success of her debut album and a remixed version in 1993, Blige went into the recording studio in the winter of 1993 to record her second album, My Life.
+Blige went into the recording studio in the winter of 1993 to record her second album, My Life.

 The album was a breakthrough for Blige, who at this point was in a clinical depression, battling both drugs and alcohol – as well as being in an abusive relationship with K-Ci Hailey.
 On November 29, 1994, Uptown/MCA released My Life to positive reviews.
 The album peaked at number seven on the US Billboard 200 and number one of the Top R&B/Hip-Hop Albums chart for selling 481,000 copies in its first week and remaining atop the Top R&B/Hip-Hop Albums chart for an unprecedented eight weeks.
 It ultimately spent 46 weeks on the Billboard 200 and 84 weeks on the R&B/Hip-Hop Albums chart.
 In 2002, My Life was ranked number 57 on Blenders list of the 100 greatest American albums of all time.
 The following year, Rolling Stone placed it at number 279 on their 500 Greatest Albums of All Time, and in 2006, the record was included in Times 100 greatest albums of all-time list.